slotix/dbconvert-streams-website/docs/sources/postgresql/index.md

 ![Transaction Log Change Data Capture](/images/postgresql/postgresql-cdc.png)

-DBConvert Stream ingests data from a PostgreSQL database via Write Ahead Logs (WALs) that collect data about changes made to a PostgreSQL server.
+DBConvert Streams platform ingests data from a PostgreSQL database via Write Ahead Logs (WALs) that collect data about changes made to a PostgreSQL server.

 DBS PostgreSQL Reader uses [Logical Replication](https://www.postgresql.org/docs/10/logical-replication.html) that was introduced in PostgreSQL 10 to capture changes in a Postgres database.